There’s some excellent Irish toasts. There’s some terrible ones, too.

 1. Don’t believe everything you see online

-It’s easy enough to read something online that sounds ‘quintessentially Irish’.
+It’s easy to read something online that sounds ‘quintessentially Irish’.
 At least 50% of the online guides to ‘Delivering Irish cheers’, as they call them, contain funny Irish toasts that are in fact in no way Irish.
-Take what you see online with a pinch of salt.

 2. Funny vs offensive

 So, you think you’ve found a funny Irish toast that’s packed with Irish slang words and you can’t wait to try it out… Unfortunately, while there are plenty of genuine and funny Irish drinking toasts online, there’s also a lot of stuff bordering on offensive.
-If in doubt always leave it out (or sense check it with us in the comments below).
+If in doubt always leave it out.

 3. Know your audience

 The right toast can go down well in the right company.
 Before making one, regardless of whether it’s a St Patrick’s Day toast or otherwise, be clear about 1, the contents of the toast and 2, how appropriate it is for your audience.
 Some of the toasts below, for example, would be very inappropriate for a wedding.